 - 15 ounces Tomato Sauce

-- 2.5 cups Chicken Stock/Broth (or water)
+- 2.5 cups Chicken Stock/Broth (or 2.5 cups water + 2.5 teaspoons Better than Bouillon Chicken Base) (or plain water)

-- 1 teaspoon Brown Sugar
+- 1 teaspoon Light Brown Sugar

 - Parmesan Rind chunk optional